Why Should I Use Proofing & Approvals in Project Management Software?

-When approvals don’t flow through one consolidated workflow, it’s easy to lose track of who has approved what, when.
+When approvals don’t go through one consolidated workflow, it’s easy to lose track of who has approved what and when.
 It can also result in people “sitting” on files for a long time because someone forgot they had it for approval or it got lost in their email.

 In the worst-case scenario, documents and files can even end up getting published without one of the approvers signing off on them.
 As you can imagine, this can have significant negative impacts on the project, such as:

-Digital approvals enable you to organize and bring transparency to the entire approval process by allowing everyone to keep track of the following:
+Digital approvals enable you to organize and bring transparency to the entire approval process keeping track of the following:

 - What files need to be proofed and approved

 - Each file’s review status in your project management software

 As with digital proofing, compatible file types may vary depending on which tool you select, but typical file formats are: